 Next, choose the package you want to switch to and sign up to it.
 Your new provider will then arrange for your current package to be cancelled and switch you to your new package.
 You'll be able to keep you telephone number.

 You'll be sent a new router by courier and told when to plug it in - it'll usually be within about a week, once the connection is ready.
 You will only have to go without broadband and phone for a short time during the night, when the switch is physically made at the phone exchange.

-Once that's done, it's worth calling your old provider to make sure everything's sorted, just in case you have to return your old router or something like that.
+Once that's done, it's worth calling your old provider to make sure everything's sorted, just in case you have to return your old router or something.

 It's impossible to say what the 'best' broadband in Spain is, as what's best for you totally depends on your needs.
 However, if you're an English speaker who doesn't speak Spanish and you want to get OK broadband with minimum hassle, the best option is a Movistar broadband package.

-Movistar packages are slightly more expensive than the average, but you can get Movistar broadband almost everywhere and Movistar have a good reputation when it comes to customer service, which it offers in English.
+Movistar packages are slightly more expensive than the average, but you can get Movistar broadband almost everywhere.
+In addition, Movistar have a good reputation when it comes to customer service, which it offers in English.

-If on the other hand, what you are looking is for a great service and great price, then go for MasMovil.
-MasMovil is one of the leading companies in Spain since it acquired Yoigo and PepePhone in 2016 and it offers a broadband package that speeds up to 50Mb for only 29€ a month!
+If on the other hand, what you are looking for is a great service and great price, then go for MasMovil.
+MasMovil is one of the leading companies in Spain since it acquired Yoigo and PepePhone in 2016 and it offers a broadband package with speeds up to 50Mb for only 29€ a month!